 Contact Sue 570-527-6808.

-Feral cats brought to EPAA do not need an appointment.
 Please coordinate with our clinic to set your traps on days when the clinic is open.
-On days when we take the mobile clinic to other areas for spay or vaccination clinics the office in Brodheadsville is closed.
-Check the home page for list of dates that Brodheadsville is closed.
+Check the home page for list of dates that Brodheadsville is open

 Monroe Animal League has a voucher program for feral cats which reduces the cost for Monroe County residents.
 Call MAL at 570-476-8444 for information on this program.